 Some games allow for a lump sum disbursement, where the money is paid upfront.
 Other games disburse winnings through an annuity, where the money is paid in installments.
 Often, winners have up to 90 days to decide whether they want a lump sum or annuity, though in some cases they are not given a disbursement option, and only a lump sum is offered.

 All winnings — specifically from lottery payouts, poker tournaments, horse races and slot machines — are taxable at the federal level, and some may be taxable at the state level, too.
 Since each state has its own set of regulations for gambling taxes, be sure to pay close attention to the local requirements before filing your next tax return.
 In addition to state tax, the IRS also taxes gambling winnings.
-For certain games and for larger winnings, winners will need to file IRS Form W2-G. No matter the amount, all winnings must be reported on the next tax return if the earnings meet certain thresholds:
+For certain games and for larger winnings, winners will need to file IRS Form W2-G.

 If winnings meet or exceed the above thresholds, the casino will withhold up to 25 percent of your winnings in taxes before disbursing the final amount.
 Winners can expect to receive a W2-G tax form outlining the transaction.